 1 tablespoon cornstarch

 ⅛ teaspoon ground cloves

 1 ½ cups fresh Pumpkin Puree or canned

 3 large eggs lightly beaten, plus 1 egg for glaze

 Pate Brisee (Pie Dough)

 1 tablespoon heavy cream

-- In a large bowl, combine sugar, cornstarch, salt, ginger, cinnamon, cloves, pumpkin puree, evaporated milk and 3 eggs.
+- In a large bowl, combine sugar, cornstarch, salt, ginger, cinnamon, cloves, pumpkin pie spice, pumpkin puree, evaporated milk and 3 eggs.
 Mix together with a whisk – make sure to not over beat to avoid cracks.
-Add evaporated milk, and combine.
 Set aside.

-- Between two pieces of plastic wrap, roll pate brisee into a 12-inch circle.
-Fit pastry into a 9-inch glass pie plate; trim dough evenly along edge, leaving about a 1/2-inch overhang.
+- Roll pate brisee into a 12-inch circle.
+Fit pastry into a 9-inch glass pie plate; trim dough evenly along edge, leaving about a ½-inch overhang.
 Pinch to form a decorative edge.
 If the dough begins to soften, chill for 15 minutes.